markziemann/dee2/README.md

 `docker run -it mziemann/tallyup /root/code/volunteer_pipeline.sh`

+## Troubleshooting
-Note, if there is insufficient space in /var to work, do follow instructions from the [link](https://stackoverflow.com/a/34731550).
+If there is insufficient space in /var to work, do follow instructions from the [link](https://stackoverflow.com/a/34731550).